Strange-Philip/iRis/README.md

 # Iris(Instant resourse instant results)

-A simple note educational app which contains notes taking,flash cards,quizes and educational resourse materials for Ocular Physiology.
+A simple educational app which contains notes taking,flash cards,quizes and educational resourse materials for Ocular Physiology.

 *This mobile app was built in early 2021 as part of a group assignment in school*